vernisaz/rust_dev_studio/README.md

 It includes all required **RDS** components.
 Just launch `./rds.sh` or `.\rds.bat` on _Windows_ and you can start using the **RDS**.
 The access URL's stored in `rds.url`.

+There is a RustBee [file](https://github.com/vernisaz/rust_dev_studio/blob/master/install/bee.7b) to create a standard packaging.

 ## Building RDS components

-The [RustBee](https://github.com/vernisaz/rust_bee) scripting tool is used for building.
+The [RustBee](https://github.com/vernisaz/rust_bee) scripting tool is used for a building.
 Obtain it first.

 The following crates will be required to be built first: